coq/coq/doc/sphinx/proof-engine/tactics.rst

      dependent in the goal after application of :n:`destruct`, it is erased (to avoid erasure, use parentheses, as in :n:`destruct (@ident)`).

-     + If term is a num, then destruct num behaves asintros until num followed by destruct applied to the last introduced hypothesis.
+     + If term is a num, then destruct num behaves as intros until num followed by destruct applied to the last introduced hypothesis.

      .. note::